-To introduce the study of performance and stability characteristics of aircraft under various operating conditions and atmospheric disturbances.
+- To introduce the study of various performance of an Aircraft - To introduce the stability characteristics of aircraft under various operating conditions and atmospheric disturbances.

-MODULE I DRAG ON THE AIRPLANE
+MODULE I FORCES ON THE AIRPLANE

 Forces and moments acting on a flight vehicle, equation of motion of a rigid flight vehicle, different types of drag, drag polar of vehicles from low speed to high speeds, variation of thrust, power and SFC with velocity and altitudes for air breathing engines and rockets, power available and power required curves.